Cosmos II

 Ponderings about where the universe came from

-SoundClick artist Cosmos II presents "All from Nothing?", a remarkable release in the Folk Rock genre.
+SoundClick artist Cosmos II presents "All from Nothing?", an outstanding release in the Folk Rock genre.
 It is the kind of track that finds the right moment to make itself heard.
-This is a remarkable offering in this genre from this independent artist.
+The track delivers a memorable listening experience in this genre, and effortlessly connects with the listener.
 "All from Nothing?" has peaked at number 1 on the SoundClick Folk Rock chart.
-Cosmos II continues to build a Folk Rock catalog on SoundClick, one of the longest-running platforms for independent artists.
+"All from Nothing?" can be used royalty-free with a Creative Commons license, making it freely accessible for sync, content, and creative projects.

 Blues song about the seemingly endless winter

-SoundClick artist Cosmos II presents "Dead of Winter", a remarkable release in the Blues genre.
+SoundClick artist Cosmos II presents "Dead of Winter", an outstanding release in the Blues genre.
 Cosmos II demonstrates a clear artistic voice throughout.
-The arrangement unfolds with a natural ease, guiding the listener through a more immersive experience.
+Every element feels intentional, resulting in a cohesive blues track that resonates.
 "Dead of Winter" has reached the top 10 on the main SoundClick Blues chart.
-If you enjoy artists like Folk, Cosmos II is worth exploring on SoundClick.
+Producers and creators can get a royalty-free Creative Commons license for "Dead of Winter" — the standardized, legally-sound way to grant permissions.

 Analogy between the new year and a siren of ancient myth.
 As the new year begins, we are enticed by it.
 Although we may understand that our ship will eventually be wrecked, we can defer that until later, and we allow ourselves to be seduced.